 Will I Be Notified Before the Repossession?
 How?

-Virginialenders are required to honor a prior notice requirement.
-This means that lenders can’t repossess your vehicle unless they’ve told you — at least 10 days in advance — in writing, that your payments are past due.
-They must also clearly indicate that if you don’t bring your overdue balance current within 10 days (or more, if the lender is granting you a longer time frame) that your vehicle may be repossessed.
+Lenders must also clearly indicate that if you don’t bring your overdue balance current within 10 days (or more, if the lender grants you more time) that your vehicle may be repossessed.
 If the lender doesn’t send this notice, they can’t collect any costs associated with repossession or sale of the vehicle.

 How Can I Prevent a Repossession?